DamolaNG/End-to-end-Sanction-screening/README.md

 ## Project Origin

-I started building SanctionSight as a personal project after encountering this problem space at IMGP and wanting to explore how a modern data platform could support public-data sanctions exposure monitoring end to end.
-What began as a practical curiosity grew into a portfolio project focused on the parts I find most compelling as a data engineer: multi-source ingestion, warehouse modeling, entity normalization, explainable matching logic, and analytical delivery through APIs and dashboards.
+I began building SanctionSight as a personal project after encountering sanctions exposure monitoring challenges at IMGP and wanting to explore how an end-to-end data platform could support this workflow using public data.
+I used the project to translate that real-world problem into a production-style analytics and engineering implementation, with a focus on multi-source ingestion, warehouse modeling, entity normalization, explainable matching, and analytical delivery through APIs and dashboards.

 ## Why This Project Matters